mengfanwu96/Headerfiles/README.md

     `git clone https://gitlab.ethz.ch/ZFSG/SummaryName`

-5. Create your own branch, do your adaptation, push when you're finished or to back up.
+5. Create your own branch, do your adaptation, push whenever you add a significant ammount of new content.

 6. Contact [me](mailto:muellegi@student.ethz.ch) if you need help with git or latex or life in general (maybe not).